jkrshw/jessek-blog/_posts/2011-12-30-issues-with-vodafone-dns.md

+---
+layout: post
-Title: Issues with Vodafone DNS
+title: Issues with Vodafone DNS
-Date: 2011-12-30 10:20
+date: 2011-12-30 10:20
-Tags: broadband, dns, google, vodafone
+tags: broadband, dns, google, vodafone
-Slug: issues-with-vodafone-dns
+slug: issues-with-vodafone-dns
+---

 Vodafone's DNS can be flaky so I have been using Google's Public DNS instead.